pryley/alfred-the-archive/README.md

 1. **⌥ Option:** Holding this key down as you press Enter will open the note containing the task in the default editor.

-2. **⌘ Command:** Holding this key down as you press Enter will open the noted containing the task in The Archive.
+2. **⌘ Command:** Holding this key down as you press Enter will open the note containing the task in The Archive.

 ## Searching Tags